Co-founder at Movinhand & Enrollhand

 Clearly, social media marketing is more than just a passing trend.
 Businesses both large and small benefit significantly from having a strategic social media presence.

-A school is a business too, and boosting enrollment is essential.
+In many ways, a school is a business too, and boosting enrollment is essential.

 In this article, we’ll show you how to use social media to effectively market your school.